git2samus/elcuervo.net/_posts/2014-07-05-freedom-is-optional.md

 hardware.
 The curiosity to know and the interest to do so is a powerful hand that does not care about software or hardware.

-Today, a friend called my hypocrite because I'm writing this words using a Macbook Air.
-It's not the first time, and probably it's not going to be the last.
-I suscribe to OSS, I've dedicated my life to it, releasing the best software I can.
-I have a filosophical love to open source and open hardware but beyond all that I want to be free.

 Free of choice, free of thought, free of discrimination, of persecution.
-I do not accept the **one true way of living** ideals.
+I do not accept the **one true way of living** ideals. able to run it.
-I've started to build my software in `Go` because I want every platform to be able to run it.

-Maybe some day the world won't need corporations like Microsoft, Sony, Apple or Telefonica.
-But they do today.

-Maybe some day the world won't need ATI, Nvidia or Intel.
-But they do today.

-[Luis Lavena](https://github.com/luislavena) is a Ruby Hero and most of the time he gets trolled because he is mantaining Ruby for Windows.
-He is giving tools to the people not judging them for their choices.

 I've started coding PHP, but I'm no PHP dev.
 I've worked with Python, but I'm no Python dev.
 Most of my career is around Ruby, but I'm no Ruby dev.